Programming & Data Processing

 Browser SupportNative (JSON.parse)Manual parsingDOM Parser

-• REST APIs: JSON is the de facto standard for modern web APIs
+• REST APIs: JSON is the default for modern web APIs.
+Almost every framework expects it.

-• Web applications: Native JavaScript support makes it perfect for frontend/backend communication
+• Web applications: JavaScript parses it natively, so frontend-to-backend communication is seamless

-• NoSQL databases: MongoDB, CouchDB, and Firebase use JSON-like structures
+• NoSQL databases: MongoDB, CouchDB, and Firebase all store data in JSON-like structures

-• Complex nested data: User profiles, product catalogs, nested settings
+• Nested or structured data: User profiles, product catalogs, settings with multiple levels of depth

-• Mobile apps: Lightweight and fast parsing on mobile devices
+• Mobile apps: Small payloads and fast parsing matter on phones, and JSON delivers both

 // API Response